jdfdoyley/python_masterclass/README.md

 [Twitter](https://twitter.com/Jason_DOyley) | [LinkedIn](https://www.linkedin.com/in/jdfdoyley/)

-This repo is based on the [Learn Python Programming Masterclass](https://www.udemy.com/course/python-the-complete-python-developer-course/), taught by Tim Buchalka on Udemy, I currently take.
+This repo is based on the [Learn Python Programming Masterclass](https://www.udemy.com/course/python-the-complete-python-developer-course/), taught by Tim
+Buchalka on Udemy, in addition with [Learn by Example](https://www.learnbyexample.org/python/) website, resources I am currently using.

 My goal is to gain a thorough understanding of the Python programming language so I can then use it to solve real world problems.
 In an effort to stay motivated and consistent, I decided to use the [#100DaysOfCode](https://www.100daysofcode.com) challenge concept.

 This challenge offers the ideal system for me accomplish my goal.
 I will document my progress here as well.
 This too will also help me getting comfortable using Git and GitHub.
 Now it's time to get cracking; here I go...